SamWindell/Signet/README.md

 ### Current tools
 - Zero crossing offsetter.
 Offsets the start of a audio file to the nearest zero-crossing.
 Optionally appends the samples that it skipped to the end of the file.
 If the sample is a seamless loop, this is neccessary to do to ensure the loop is still seamless.
+- Noramaliser.
+Normalise a sample to a set decibel level.
+Can be used on a directory, optionally recursively.
+With a directory you can normalise the samples to a common gain.